cregox/cregox.github.io/fabula/index.md

 a spiderman drawing in a computer. and superman.

-the grown up unnamed kid is now playing world of warcraft. a computer game, played online by thousands of people at the same time, fighting mostly against computer medieval magical monsters.
+the now grown up One kid is playing world of warcraft. a computer game, played online by thousands of people at the same time, fighting mostly against computer medieval magical monsters.

 beside another virgin grown up. both silently.